andramalech-forks/RAK811_RUI_SWITCH_SENSOR/README.rst

 Behavior
 --------
-Every time a sensor changes its state open-to-close or close-to-open the module leaves sleep transmit a packet, and goes to sleep again.
+Every time a sensor changes its state open-to-close or close-to-open the module leaves sleep, transmit a packet, and goes to sleep again.
-The minimun transmission time between sucessive sensor status change is 5 seconds.
+The minimum transmission time between successive sensor status change is 5 seconds.
-The module also transmit sensor status in a periodic way
+The module also transmits sensor status in a periodic way

 Data frames
 ------------